Skip to main content

 Whether the worker is full time or part time or paid by commission, days of absence with pay are calculated in the same way as the statutory holiday indemnity.

-Fannie is absent from work for 3 days owing to sickness.
-She works 40 hours a week, 8 hours a day and earns $20 an hour.
+Fannie was absent from work owing to illness for 3 days.
+She works 40 hours a week, 8 hours a day, and earns $20 an hour.

 Fannie is entitled to 2 days of absence with pay per year for health reasons.
 If she has not already used these 2 days of absence, her employer must pay 2 of the days she was absent.